|

 the refinance suggestions.
 You can use the Amortization

 Schedule Calculator to compare principal reduction.
+Cash For Transaction - Enter

 the amount your want to use toward closing costs